JohnNooney/Emotion_Recognizer/README.md

 # Emotion Recognizer
-ANN model written in Visual Studio's ML.Net that classifies the emotion expressed in a photograph of someones face.
-Before the model is able to classify the image, the image must be pre-processed as to extract the feature vector.
-This feature extraction is done by using a tool called DLibDotNet.
-With this tool we are able to map out specific points on the face in the image.
-With this map we calculate specific distances from certaian zones on the face.
-Ex: Distance from left eye to top of left eyebrow.
-With the values we get from these certain zones we are then able to create our feature vector and assign a specfic emotion to it.
-All the training data went through this pre-processing in order to be prepared correctly.
+This is an ANN model written in Visual Studio's ML.Net that classifies the emotion expressed in a photograph of someones face.
+In ML.Net a model is refered to as a transformer, in this project the SdcaMaximumEntropyMulticlassTrainer is utilized to tune the necessary weights for our model to make predicitons.

 ## Prerequisites